nurmohammed840/extension.vsix/vs.extension/altgl/altgl-plus/README.md

-# AltGl plus
+# AltGr plus
-AltGl plus is a snippet extention for visual studio code
+AltGr plus is a snippet extention for visual studio code
 ## Snippet shortcut
 ctrl+alt+ f   = for loop
 ctrl+alt+ i   = if